 Have you ever wondered when you were shopping, or perhaps delving into your wardrobe for your next outfit, what was it that made you pick those clothes?

 It may not be immediately apparent why, but if you were to think about it long enough, you would start to see the many minute nuances of your decisions.
 Your favourite blogger was wearing an eye catching top two days ago, so you bought something similar.
 The print and style of the dress were trending for that season.
 Or the fabric and embellishments were appealing, the silhouette worked for your body shape and it made you feel good.

-This intangible appeal of the garment is what we call the ‘aesthetic’ and aesthetics are what constitute personal style.
+This intangible appeal of the garment is what we call the ‘aesthetic of fashion’ and aesthetics are what constitute personal style.

 But what is aesthetics?

 Aesthetics is the study of beauty and its perception.